 - Vent sexing – Vent sexing is a practice best left to professionals.
 Hatcheries employ vent sexers that have gone through rigorous training to be able to implement this method accurately and safely.
 While vent sexing can be extremely accurate when done correctly, I would not recommend trying to do this yourself.
 You could wind up injuring the chick.

 - Feather sexing – When feather sexing, you want to examine the wing feathers of a chick between one to three days old.
-A pullet will have primary feathers (feathers closest to the wing tip) that are longer than the covert feathers (feathers closest to the body).
-A cockerel will have primary and covert feathers that are about the same length.
-After day three feather sexing is no longer a reliable method as the cockerel’s growth catches up to the pullet.
-For this method to be effective the chick must be from a breed of a rooster that has rapid feather growth and a hen that grows feathers slowly.
-You can’t just feather sex any chick and get an accurate answer.
-Typically, these types of birds are bred at hatcheries for large commercial broiler operations to quickly determine sex and separate the slow-growing pullets from the faster-growing cockerels.
+A pullet will have primary feathers (feathers closest to the wing tip) longer than the covert feathers (feathers closest to the body).
+A cockerel will have primary and covert feathers about the same length.
+After day three, feather sexing is no longer reliable as the cockerel’s growth catches up to the pullet.
+For this method to be effective, the chick must be from a breed of a rooster that has rapid feather growth and a hen that grows feathers slowly.
+You can’t just feather-sex any chick and get an accurate answer.
+Typically, these birds are bred at hatcheries for large commercial broiler operations to quickly determine sex and separate the slow-growing pullets from the faster-growing cockerels.

-So basically if you are hatching your own chicks or buying from another individual, it is nearly impossible to sex your chick when it is very young.
+So basically, if you are hatching your own chicks or buying from another individual, it is nearly impossible to have sex with your chick when it is very young.
 It then becomes a waiting game.
 Wait for them to grow out and start displaying clear signs of gender.

 Determining Gender

-At some point in the growth process, you will start to see clear signs of pullet or cockerel traits in your chicken.
-Depending on breed this could be as early as five weeks old and as late as four to five months old.
+At some point in the growth process, you will see clear signs of pullet or cockerel traits in your chicken.
+Depending on the breed, this could be as early as five weeks old and as late as four to five months old.

-I find that with my Easter Egger and Olive Egger chicks I am able to get a pretty good idea at eight to ten weeks.
-With my Silkies, I am usually stumped until four to five months of age.
+I can get a pretty good idea with my Easter Egger and Olive Egger chicks at eight to ten weeks.
+I am usually stumped with my Silkies until four to five months of age.
 Here are some of the more obvious signs you will encounter when trying to determine your chicken’s gender:

 Male behavior

 Cockerels can begin to show signs of male behavior as early as a few days old.
-While this is by no means foolproof and can be a helpful tool in determining early on the gender of your chick.
+While this is by no means foolproof, it can be a helpful tool in determining early on the gender of your chick.
 Some examples of male behavior are:

 Posturing

-Sometimes a young male chick will begin to show signs of dominance early on by standing straight up and charging at your fingers or hand as you lower it into the brooder.
+Sometimes, a young male chick will show signs of dominance early on by standing straight up and charging at your fingers or hand as you lower it into the brooder.
 They may also begin to spar with the other chicks in the brooder.

 Whistling